susam/emfy/README.md

 In case you decide not to use either Paredit or Rainbow Delimiters, then you may skip this section.
-In that case, you might also want to remove these packages from the `package-list` variable discussed in the previous section.
+In that case, you might also want to remove these packages from the `dolist` variable discussed in the previous section.

   - Enable Paredit while editing Emacs Lisp code: